Professor Steffen Lehmann

 Dr-Ing (TU-Berlin), AA Diploma (AA School London), Dipl Des (Univ ApplSc Mainz), RIBA, RAIA, AoU

-I am Professor of Sustainable Architecture and lead the research theme 'Sustainable Cities' in the Faculty of Creative and Cultural Industries, and across faculties at the University of Portsmouth.
+I am Research & Innovation Professor of Sustainable Architecture (tenured Band-3 Professor) and lead the research theme 'Sustainable Cities' in the Faculty of Creative and Cultural Industries, and across all faculties at the University of Portsmouth.

-I am Founding Director of the Cluster for Sustainable Cities, a University-wide cross-Faculty research concentration that brings together a group of over 35 researchers and key industry partners with an interest in resilient urban futures.
+The Cluster for Sustainable Cities is a University-wide cross-Faculty research concentration that brings together a group of over 40 researchers and key industry partners with an interest in resilient urban futures.

 Urbanisation is one of the defining processes of contemporary times.
-Our understanding of the urban, whether in theory or in practice, has reached a turning point, with cities across the world facing new, complex and challenging conditions that require resilience and adaptation to the impacts of environmental and social change.
+Our understanding of the urban, whether in theory or in practice, has reached a turning point, with cities across the world facing new, complex and challenging conditions that require resilience to the impacts of environmental change and adaptation to social change.
 It's time to rethink cities for the age of global warming.